0xPolygon/polygon-docs/docs/cdk/get-started/deploy-rollup/install-dependencies.md

 ## Download/extract mainnet files

-Next step in the process is to download the zkEVM Mainnet files.
+Next step in the process is to download the mainnet files.
 This download is over **70GB**, so it's recommended to run the download in a tmux/screen session to handle any network interruptions.

 The files are located in several urls, so a script can be used as shown below: